mahmudahsan/SwiftUI-Action-Sheet-Card/README.md

 #### Steps
 1. Add `import ActionSheetCard` in your SwiftUI View
 2. Define a `@State var showingSheet = false` state
-3. Create the sheet view and pass the state and define some items
+3. Create the sheet view and pass the state as binding and define some items for the sheet
 ```Swift
 ActionSheetCard(isShowing: $showingSheet,
                         items: [